This is the interpersonal area, in which we focus on the person and on the growth and development of individuals. It is what we call the micro level.

 Topics that we address on the Micro Level:

-Our coaching helps identify and explore new and powerful questions, as well as finding different perspectives and pathways to current challenges.
+It supports the identification and exploration of new and powerful questions, as well as finding different perspectives and pathways to current challenges.

 Examples of challenges might include: overcoming a performance barrier, getting comfortable in a new position, working on personal development, resolving a disturbance or a conflict that has arisen, or enhancing self-leadership and self-management.